grafana/grafana/WORKFLOW.md

   * two team members, AND
   * the relevant subsystem maintainer

-Pull Requests MUST be [reviewed](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests) and [approved](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews) via GitHub’s review system.
+PRs MUST be [reviewed](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests) and [approved](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews) via GitHub’s review system.
 * Reviewers MAY write comments if approving
-* Reviewers MUST write comments if rejecting a Pull Request or if requesting changes.
+* Reviewers MUST write comments if rejecting a PR or if requesting changes.

-Once a Pull Request is approved as per above, any team member MAY merge the Pull Request.
+Once a PR is approved as per above, any team member MAY merge the PR.

 # Release workflow